rsanheim/rsanheim.github.com/resume.md

 **Rails 3.2 Upgrade**

-Led effort in developing project plan, getting buy-in from colleagues on this huge undertaking, and shepherding the system through a long, careful production rollout.
+Led effort in developing project plan, getting buy-in from colleagues on this huge undertaking; sheparded the system through a long, careful production rollout.

 **Other key contributions**